Olsro/ipodclickwheelgamespreservationproject/README.md

 On Windows or Linux, the logic is the same.
 You need to merge/replace files in their destination.
 You should not replace the whole ```iPod_Control``` folder on your iPod or you will remove a lot of important/system files from your iPod which will force you to re-sync everything or restore your iPod (it will never brick it, but you will lose a lot of time).

 This process may be tedious but it allows to bypass the Apple DRM which limited the amount of games that you could store on a single device.
 Apple did not want you to put games from more than 5 different accounts !

+On your real computer, never try to sync the games or those will be all erased.
+If you are bothered by the popup which asks you to transfer your purchases at each sync, you may import all of the .ipg also on your real library (without authorizing the games, it's not needed just to avoid the annoying popup).

+It is recommended to keep this virtual machine permanently disconnected from the Internet since the lite Windows 10 LTSC 2019 on it is not fully updated and also because iTunes may do probably some random checks with Internet that can potentially de-auth the games over time or for unknown reasons.

 ### 7) Disconnect your iPod and enjoy the games
 Games should now all launch just fine.
 Congratulations, you did it !